ScryEngineering/CPS_gatsby/content/tutorial-pages/python-excepthook-logging.md

 Example code for this tutorial can be found on our GitHub page: [https://github.com/customprogrammingsolutions/excepthook\_logging\_example](https://github.com/customprogrammingsolutions/excepthook_logging_example)

-However one situation that you very likely want to cover is when an unhandled exception occurs in the program.
-You might think of executing everything in a try-catch but that's a bit bad for a few reasons, you may not want to have the exception caught, such as a `KeyboardInterrupt` when people are running your code from the REPL.
+One situation that you want to make sure you get in your logs is when an unhandled exception occurs in the program.
+Since this will always crash the program you will want to be able to gather some information immediately from a user by giveing them the ability to send in a log with enough details to start pointing you in the right direction.
+This is important because the user may not be a technical user and uploading a logfile is much easier to explain then getting them to find the right stacktrace to email you.

+You might think of executing everything in a try-catch to make sure any uncaught exception gets logged.
+This is better than nothing as it will capture exceptions on the main thread (more about threading later) but it requires modifying existing code.
 For example you could modify your code to run it in a big exception block by doing something like:

 ```python
 import sys